 Mike was travelling solo in Christchurch and thecuriouskiwi mission he chose to accept was to have dinner delivered via pneumatic tube at C1 Espresso.
 Initially delivery speed was up to 140km/h, surely the fastest dinner delivery in town, maybe even the world?
 Delivery speed has since been reduced to prevent food carnage.

 We first saw (and sent a cannister flying) around a pneumatic conveyor system at The Faraday Centre in Napier.
 The systems were once used in New Zealand department stores to transfer cash between divisions.

-Eventually the … Read the rest
+Eventually the pneumatic tube system at C1 will deliver food cannisters from the … Read the rest